liulab-dfci/TRUST4/README.md

 	perl trust-simplerep.pl trust_cdr3.out > trust_report.out

-The columns are read_count, frequency(proportion of read_count), CDR3 dna, CDR3 amino acids, V, D, J, C genes.
+The output is a tsv file and columns in the simple report are

+	read_count frequency(proportion of read_count) CDR3_dna CDR3_amino_acids V D J C

 The D gene column is a place holder for now and is always "\*" indicating missing.
 Note that for frequency, the BCR(IG) and TCR(TR) chains are normalized respectively.
 If you are interested in a subset of chains, you can "grep" those from trust_cdr3.out and run trust-simplerep.pl on the subset.

 ### Example